osc-delft/osc-delft.github.io/initiatives.md

 If you answered 'yes' to any of the above, consider joining OSC Delft and becoming a data champion!

 ## What do data champions do?
-- Act as advisors/mentors to other in their department/group/section
-- Advocate for research data management and sharing at the department/group/section
+- *Advocate* for research data management and sharing at the department/group/section - data champions help spread the word about the latest developments and opportunities regarding data/code, and establish good data practices within their groups and/or departments
+- *Inform* policy, service and training development - data champions work closely with faculty data stewards and help design and offer input and feedback for data policies, workflows, tools and training
-- Speak to others about own experience with data management during departmental and section presentations and training events.
-Data Champions will be able to apply to the dedicated Data Champions Training Fund to get financial support to organise these.
+- *Speak* to others about their experience with data management during departmental and section presentations and training events- data champions are considered local experts on data-related issues.
-- Work closely with your faculty data stewards and participate in Data Champions meetings at your faculty
-- Participate in bi-annual meetings for all TU Delft’s Data Champions
+- *Network* with other data champions from different faculties and departments through participating in bi-annual meetings for all TU Delft’s Data Champions

 ## Data champions rewards
-- **Network building**: connect with and to learn from other people interested in data stewardship from other departments and faculties, through opportunities to attend international conferences - you can apply for a dedicated Data Champions Travel and Training Fund for this, and will receive regular updates about interesting conferences and workshops
-- **Inform development of research data services**: serve as local subject experts and be consulted (optional) bout new central initiatives related to research data stewardship and software sustainability
-- **Financial incentives**: access to any new data stewardship-related funding opportunities available at TU Delft; Can apply for a dedicated Data Champions Travel and Training Fund to organize or attend activities relating to research data management/sharing at TU Delft or elsewhere
-- **Learn new skills**: you can attend training and workshops to learn more about good data stewardship and about data services available at TU Delft; hone your communication and presentation skills by presenting at departmental and faculty training and events
-- **Increased impact**: you will become the local experts on data stewardship, and will be introduced as such to their Heads of Departments and Faculty Deans
+- Build new networks and collaborations - data champions have reached out through the network to find new collaborations for projects and gran applications
+- Recognition by faculty management - faculty management and staff recognise and value the input and expertise from data champions in data-related initiatives
+- Upskilling opportunities - for example, data champions can hone their communication skills through presenting to a large, diverse audience
+- Close working relationships with faculty data stewards, faculty support staff and staff from the university corporate offices, e.g. Library, ICT,

 ## Become a data champion
 [Join OSC Delft](https://osc-delft.io/join) - in the onboarding email, you will be given the option to sign up to become a data champion.